art-egorov/svist4get/README.md

 ## Authors

-svist4get is developed by Artyom Egorov _artem**dot**egorov**AT**med**dot**lu**dot**se_ at the Laboratory of Systems Biology of Aging, MSU (Current address: [The Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University).
+svist4get is developed by Artyom Egorov at the Laboratory of Systems Biology of Aging, MSU (Current address: [The Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University).
 We are open for suggestions to extend and improve svist4get functionality.
 Please don't hesitate to share your ideas or feature requests.

  *svist4get logo drawn by E. Kulakovskaya based on puppy named Cindy of [S. Anisimova](https://scholar.google.ru/citations?user=4GJj7S0AAAAJ&hl=en)